 You may call them simply doctors.
 But most doctors have extra expertise in one type of medicine or another.
 In fact, there are several hundred medical specialties and subspecialties.
 Here are the most common types of doctors you'll likely see.

 Colon and Rectal Surgeons

 You would see these doctors for problems with your small intestine, colon, and bottom.
 They can treat colon cancer, hemorrhoids, and inflammatory bowel disease.
-They also can do a colonoscopy and other tests for colon cancer.

 Critical Care Medicine Specialists

 They care for people who are critically ill or injured, often heading intensive care units in hospitals.
 You might see them if your heart or other organs are failing or if you’ve been in an accident.

 Emergency Medicine Specialists

 These doctors make life-or-death decisions for sick and injured people, usually in an emergency room.
 Their job is to save lives and to avoid or lower the chances of disability.

 They care for the whole family, including children, adults, and the elderly.
 They do routine checkups and screening tests, give you flu and immunization shots, and manage diabetes and other ongoing medical conditions.